 - Dealing with Google Analytics (Not Provided) Data – I guess a lot of people are none too happy with losing all that organic keyword data, huh?
 In this guest post, Brad Shorr of Straight North discusses some strategies for making marketing decisions without it.

 - How to Create a Google AdWords Image Ad – Thinking about trying out the Google Display Network?
 Want to set up a remarketing campaign?
 This quick tutorial covers the basics you’ll need to get started with image and banner ads.

 - Top 25 Most Popular YouTube Videos of All Time: What Makes a Video Go Viral? – Meg’s no stranger to video (check out her hilarious polar bear rap), so who better to analyze the top 25 YouTube videos for trends?

-- 4 Tools for Pinterest Analytics and Monitoring – The popularity of this guest post by Ann Smarty points to the continuing enthusiasm for Pinterest, the best social network to happen to retailers in forever.
+- 4 Tools for Pinterest Analytics and Monitoring – The popularity of this post points to the continuing enthusiasm for Pinterest, the best social network to happen to retailers in forever.

 - RIP Exact Match & Phrase Match: Google AdWords Announces Big Changes to Keyword Match Type Options – Many marketers were angry to see this feature disappear, and surprisingly, Google eventually resurrected it.